-This Course is designed for health professionals working in acute care, aged care, outpatient departments, General Practice and domiciliary settings who manage people requiring a wound dressing.
+This Course is designed for any health professional who manages people requiring a wound dressing.

 - Wound aetiology

 - Patient and wound-related factors that will impact on wound cleansing

 - Common solutions used for wound cleansing